Zankoku-Okuno/neptune/docs/philosophy.md

 As a matter of fact, I have yet to find a web framework that cannot be made more RESTful.
 It's not because REST is magic; it's because the framework developers are working backwards.
 In turn, the problems in these so-called REST frameworks leads younger developers to misunderstand REST, and the problem only grows worse.

 Neptune tackles the REST problem the right way.
 We begin from a deep understanding of the REST architectual style, both its goals and consequences for an ever-changing ecosystem of heterogenous compute nodes.
-At this point, we build the framework.
+Only at this point do we build the framework.
 Only after this REST core is formed do we consider the protocol- and platform-dependent utilities the application developer needs to make something useful.

 The overall goal is to create a framework that a) is easy-to-learn, b) makes it quick to build small applications and easy to evolve large ones, c) makes writing RESTful code the path of least resistance, d) is flexible in choice and evolution of both frontends and backends and allows for their graceful evolution, and e) illuminates the real requirements and benefits of the REST architectural style.